X-Robots-Tag

 unavailable_after

 The unavailable_after directive specifies a date and time after which the URL is removed from search results.
-Google documents the old HTTP date format for this directive.
+Google accepts any widely adopted date format, including ISO 8601 and the older email-style date formats.

 X-Robots-Tag: unavailable_after: 31 Dec 2026 23:59:59 GMT